-Description Presolve: The row or column index on which presolve detected a problem to be infeasible or unbounded. Туре Integer Note Row indices are in the range 0 to ROWS-1, and column indices are in the range ROWS+SPAREROWS+COLS-1.
-Set by routines XPRS1poptimize (LPOPTIMIZE), XPRSmipoptimize (MIPOPTIMIZE).
+Description Presolve: The row or column index on which presolve detected a problem to be infeasible or unbounded. Туре Integer Note Row indices are in the range 0 to ROWS-1, and column indices are in the range ROWS+SPAREROWS to ROWS+SPAREROWS+COLS-1.
+Set by routines XPRSlpoptimize (LPOPTIMIZE), XPRSmipoptimize (MIPOPTIMIZE).